iotaledger/bee/.github/CONTRIBUTING.md

 ### Before submitting a pull request

-When creating a pull request, please follow these steps to have your contribution considered by the maintainers:
+Before submitting a pull request, please follow these steps to have your contribution considered by the maintainers:

 - A pull request should have exactly one concern (for example one feature or one bug).
 If a PR addresses more than one concern, it should be split into two or more PRs.

 - A pull request can be merged only if it references an open issue

-    **Note:** Minor changes such as fixing a typo can but do not need an open issue.
+    **Note:** You don't need to open an issue for minor changes such as typos, but you can if you want.

+- All public interfaces should have descriptive documentation, including an example that compiles and passes [documentation tests](https://doc.rust-lang.org/rustdoc/documentation-tests.html)

+- All instances of `unsafe` should have a comment that explains why its use was unavoidable

+- Try to keep code comments to a minimum.
+If code needs to be commented to explain its function it can probably be refactored and be made more simple.

+- All code should be well tested, using unit tests and integration tests

+     `rustfmt` is the canonical source of truth for formatting.
+We use the default formatting options as defined by `rustfmt`, except for `edition = "2018"`.

+    If you want to prevent rustfmt from formatting code you have organized by hand(say macros, attributes, or lookup tables), you can do so by using the attribute `#[rustfmt::skip]`.
+A more finegrained configuration is possible, see the [rustfmt tips](https://github.com/rust-lang/rustfmt#tips).

+- Code must compile and pass tests for `x86_64` [Rust Tier 1 platforms](https://forge.rust-lang.org/platform-support.html).
+Testing will be done against Linux, macOS, and Windows operating systems.

+    We use the default `rustc` lints, except for the ones mentioned below.
+To not interfer with development, these lints are merely warnings.
+In PRs these warnings will be ignored, using the `RUSTFLAGS="-D warnings"` setting.

+    ```rust
+    #![warn(
+        missing_debug_implementations,
+        missing_docs,
+        rust_2018_idioms,
+        unreachable_pub
+    )]
+    ```

+- Commit messages should clearly outline what has been implemented or changed.
+If a commit addresses an issue opened in the repository, it should contain one of the closing keywords as outlined [here](https://help.github.com/en/articles/closing-issues-using-keywords), for example `close`, `fix`, or `resolve`.

 ### Submitting a pull request